You may be told by a potential lender that you have a thin credit file.

 A thin file means:

-- the number and types of credit relationships you have both currently and historically do not supply enough information in your credit record at the credit bureau for a meaningful credit score to be created; or
+- the number and types of credit relationships you have both currently and historically do not supply enough information in your credit record at one or more of the three major Consumer Reporting Agencies (also known as credit bureaus) for a meaningful credit score to be created; or

 - the credit relationships you do have are all too recent or too young for a meaningful score to be created; or